moshekaplan/moshekaplan.github.io/content/posts/2024-xx-yy - Intro to SSL Inspection/index.md

 ---

 Concepts
 What is the problem with plaintext communication?
 How does SSL solve that problem?

+Note that although I'll be referring to this technology as SSL inspection, it is the same for TLS.[^1]

+[^1]: According to Tim Dierks, the entire renaming from SSL to TLS was part of a negotiation between Netscape and Microsoft so that it wouldn't look like the IETF was simply adopting Netscape's implementation.
+For more info, see https://tim.dierks.org/2014/05/security-standards-and-name-changes-in.html .

 What is a certificate?
 What is a certificate chain?
 What is a certificate store?